Pipe Repair by The Professionals at Ground Zero Plumbing

 How to repair plumbing leaks under kitchen sink or in slab.

-If you’re looking for plumbing repair in Gilbert, AZ, Ground Zero has you covered.
+If you’re looking for Arizona plumbing repair, Ground Zero has you covered.
 Pipe leaks are another common repair needed in the average home.
 Even the smallest pinhole or crack in your pipes can cause water damage over time that could turn expensive.
 Some of the most common fixes to repair leaks are water tight pipe clamps that affix to the pipe and tighten down to prevent water from escaping.
 Some people even resort to a household tape, though this is not recommended and is not a permanent fix.

 The professionals at Ground Zero know exactly what your home needs and with their extensive knowledge and experience, you can rest assured that your issues will be solved after they visit your home.
 Here are some common leaks to look out for.

 Loose Connections – Believe it or not, sometimes, plumbing connections start to loosen over time and inevitably begin to leak.
 Checking the tightness of your connections as a home maintenance check can often prevent even the smallest leaks.
 This will also give you an opportunity to check under kitchen cabinets and make sure you don’t have bigger issues on your hands.

 Faulty or Worn Out Seals – Even if a connection in your plumbing has threads that screw together, that doesn’t make them impervious to leaks.
 Connections can wear out over time and even rubber gaskets or O-rings can, eventually, give up their water blocking abilities.
 It’s recommended to use plumber’s tape, putty, or new rubber seals when changing out any connections.
 This will increase the longevity of your plumbing and prevent leaking in the future.